Nuphar ozarkana

 Nuphar ozarkana is a species of aquatic plant native to the US-American states Arkansas, Missouri, and Oklahoma.

 Description

 Vegetative characteristics

 Nuphar ozarkana is an aquatic species with a slender rhizome.
 The leaves mostly float, but they can also be erect.
 The petiolate, orbicular to oblong, smooth, glabrous, yellowish green leaves are 12-20 cm long, and 7-19 cm wide.
 The terete, glabrous petioles are 3-11 mm wide.

 Generative characteristics

 The pedunculate, yellow, 30 mm wide flowers have stout, glabrous peduncles.
-The thin, glabrous sepals are green, but display display yellow colouration towards the apex.
+The thin, glabrous sepals are green, but display yellow colouration towards the apex.
 The smooth, subglobose, 15-25 mm long, and 14-20 mm wide fruit bears 15-30 ovoid, shiny, pale brown 5 mm long, and 3.5 mm wide seeds.